 Tohdoh then spotted another Glaston Knight affiliated Gloucester approach to his right, lance brandished and ready to pierce the Gekka at its side.
 He jumped to the side to avoid the charge, then bringing about the seidotou and slash the lance straight on.
 Seeing its main weapon now useless, the Gloucester abandoned its lance and then reached back, drawing a Maser Vibration Sword from its back.
 Tohdoh wondered just how a fifth generation knightmare frame could use that weapon, since it was claimed that the MVS was a "lost" sixth generation technology recently brought back into use through the Lancelot.
 Once more however he didn't have time to ponder it, as he was forced to bring the seidotou up to parry the first slash from the Gloucester.

 Several more destroyed knightmare frames later, Tohdoh allowed himself to look up for the briefest of moments just to see what the airship was doing now.
-It seemed to have completed its evacuation, as it was now beginning to fly away from the building.
-Once more, it didn't bother to aid the Britannian ground forces with its own firepower, instead moving as fast as it could to leave the field of battle.
+It seemed to have completed its evacuation, as it was now moving away from the building.
+Once more, it didn't bother to aid the Britannian ground forces with its own firepower, instead leaving the field of battle at high speed.

 That's it then.
-We've won.
-Tohdoh thought, as he noticed that and the fact that the remaining Britannian knightmares had been cornered around the entrance doors of the bureau, completely surrounded on all sides by Burais, whose pilots were waiting for the final order.
-Among them was the last remaining Glaston Knight affiliated Gloucester, which was missing its left arm while its right still clutched onto its lance.
+We've won, Tohdoh thought, as he noticed that and the fact that the remaining Britannian knightmares had been cornered around the entrance doors of the bureau, completely surrounded on all sides by Burais, whose pilots were waiting for the final order.
+Among them was one remaining Gloucester, its left arm missing while its right still clutched onto its lance.

-Switching his radio to broadband, he moved his Gekka to a clearing along with the Four Holy Swords and gave the ultimatum.
-"To all Britannians, this is Lieutenant Colonel Kyoshiro Tohdoh of the Black Knights.
+Switching his radio to broadband, Tohdoh moved his Gekka to a clearing along with the Four Holy Swords and gave the ultimatum.
+"To all Britannians, this is Lieutenant Colonel Kyoshiro Tohdoh of the Order of the Black Knights.
 In a few short minutes, you will be the last of your kind to stand on Japanese soil.
 Your forces have been decimated and your leaders have abandoned you.
-If you surrender, I guarantee we will treat you as prisoners of war according to the Tibet Convention."
+If you surrender, I guarantee you will be treated as prisoners of war according to the Tibet Convention."

 Though not the most convincing surrender message Tohdoh could think of, but it seemed to be enough to sink in.
 At the very least no more shots were being fired, with the only movement being made by the Britannians was one of the Sutherlands deploying its factsphere sensor.
-At the same time though, an uncomfortable calm had settled over the field as the Britannians contemplated surrender or fighting to the end.
-Either way, the Black Knights would oblige them.
+At the same time however, an uncomfortable calm had settled over the field as the Britannians contemplated surrender or fighting to the end.

 "Whatever it is it's a big one!"
 Asahina added, having just looked over his sensors.

-And along with the rumbling came a static filled command from the Black Knights' home base at Ashford Academy. "…All remain-knightmare fr-back to-tors Sigma Three an-Theta Six.
-Abort-mission!
-Repeat-the mission!"
+And along with the rumbling came a static filled command from the Black Knights' home base at Ashford Academy. "…All rema-knightmare fr-all back-abort-ission!
+Repe-sion!"

 "Say again command!"
 Tohdoh yelled out over the radio, trying his best to ungarble the message.